mikezupper/livepeer-ai-job-tester/README.md

 ### Live AI Video Data Flow

 1. The tester determines whether a job is live by inspecting the pipeline configuration (`live: true`).
 Live jobs push the static fixture video to the Gateway via RTMP using the parameters defined in the pipeline block.
-2. The static video file in `test-assets` is streamed to Mediamtx, which forwards it to the Gateway using the `aiJobTesterStream` key.
+2. The static video file in `test-assets` is streamed to Mediamtx, which forwards it to the Gateway using `aiJobTesterStream` prefix for the stream key.
 3. The tester polls the Gateway at `/live/video-to-video/{stream}/status` until it returns `200 OK`, or fails the run if readiness is not signalled before `probeGracePeriodSeconds` elapses.
 4. Once the stream is ready the tester launches `ffprobe` against the configured playback URL, sampling frames for the configured duration to measure FPS and end-to-end latency.
 5. After the interval elapses the tester cancels the ffmpeg push, stopping the live video session.